jpgsaraceni/Go-Challenge/README.md

 * Iterates over the List to calculate the price of each item (unitary price times amount);
 * Sums the prices of each item;
 * Divides the sum by the amount of people;
-* If the avarage calculated for each person to pay is not an integer, adds the rest of the division to a random person from the list before dividing, to always have exact values.
+* If the avarage calculated for each person to pay is not an integer, adds the x rest of the division to x random people (1 cent each) from the list after dividing the whole part, to always have exact values and the total sum be equal the sum of each individual payment.

 ## To do

-* Receive input (list of items and list of emails);
+* Check for repeated emails;
+* Handle errors in brlParser CentsToReal method;
+* Improve test coverage (cover cases when division is not exact, repeated emails, and error handling);
+* Calculate value owed by each person and build email/value owed map in the same loop (assess if this is possible while assigning values randomly).